Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 ECP is a small protein released from eosinophils as a result of certain immune reactions.
 ECP increase is possible in case of different states connected with allergic reactions, bacterial infections, parasitic invasions, etc.

-ECP is known to be neurotoxin, but the author believes that the impact on the brain is connected to a larger degree with mediated influence through cerebral vessels rather than direct neurotoxic effect.
-Increased ECP level contributes to spasms of the brain vessels, leading to ischemia of separate parts of the brain and concomitant neurological disorders.
-The variety of neurologic manifestations in that case is connected with the fact that at different moments of time different parts of the brain may suffer from ischemia (which leads to focal neurological signs).
-Despite the temporary nature of the disturbances, in the long term the condition probably may lead to encephalopathy as a result of neuron death and thickening vessel walls.
+ECP is known to be a neurotoxin, but the author believes that the impact on the brain is not only the result of a direct neurotoxic effect, but also of a mediated effect – through cerebral vessels narrowing.
+The author believes that increased ECP level contributes to spasms of the brain vessels, leading to ischemia of separate parts of the brain and concomitant neurological disorders.
+The variety of neurologic manifestations in this case is connected with the fact that at different moments different parts of the brain may suffer from ischemia which result in focal neurological signs.
+Despite the temporary nature of the disturbances, in the long term the condition probably may lead to encephalopathy as a result of neuron death and vessel wall thickening.

 The mechanism of ECP influence on the vessels may include several factors (a detailed description is given in the article):

-- change in permeability of cell membranes and disruption of key ions homeostasis (including Ca2+) in autonomic [vegetative] neurons and astrocytes, which results in an uncontrolled discharge of neurotransmitter (noradrenaline), especially when the cervical spine and cervical nerves are affected;
+- change in permeability of cell membranes and disruption of key ions homeostasis (including Ca2+) in autonomic [vegetative] neurons and astrocytes, which results in a local uncontrolled discharge of neurotransmitter (noradrenaline), especially when the cervical spine and cervical nerves are affected;

 - change in permeability of cell membranes and disruption of key ions homeostasis in vascular smooth muscle cells, which disturbs the mechanism of their constriction and relaxation especially under the influence of vasoactive substances;

 - damage of the vessel wall, leading to dysfunction of vessels’ endothelium and discharge of vasoactive substances in case of direct influence on the vessels.